microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/tasks.md

 ---
 title: "Tasks component in the Microsoft Graph Toolkit"
 description: "The Tasks component enables the user to view, add, remove, complete, or edit tasks.
-It works with any tasks in Microsoft Planner or Microsoft To-Do."
+It works with any tasks in Microsoft Planner."
 localization_priority: Normal
 author: benotter
 ---

 # Tasks component in the Microsoft Graph Toolkit

-The Tasks component enables the user to view, add, remove, complete, or edit tasks.
-It works with tasks in Microsoft Planner or Microsoft To-Do.
+The Tasks component enables the user to view, add, remove, complete, or edit tasks from Microsoft Planner.

 In addition, a user is able to assign a single or multiple Microsoft Graph users to a task.
 For more details about Microsoft Graph assignments, see [plannerAssignments](/graph/api/resources/plannerassignments).